Ismail Qasim Naji

-General Ismail Qasim Naji (Ismaaciil Qaasim Naaji, إسماعيل قاسم ناجي) (born December 17, 1969) in Borama, Somalia was the chief of staff of the Transitional Federal Government (TFG) of Somalia and currently the Somali ambassador in Oman.
+General Ismail Qasim Naji (Ismaaciil Qaasim Naaji, إسماعيل قاسم ناجي) (born December 17, 1969 in Borama, Somalia) was the chief of staff of the Transitional Federal Government (TFG) of Somalia and later the Somali ambassador in Oman.
 He has served as a senior officer of the Somali army since the administration of Siad Barre, who was removed from power in 1991.
 Before the formation of the TFG, he also commanded the army of the predecessor Transitional National Government (TNG) of Somalia between 2002 and 2004.

 Military service

 Transitional National Government

 From 2002 to 2004, Gen. Naji served as the military chief of the Transitional National Government (TNG).
 During this time, the TNG was opposed militarily and politically by the rival Somalia Reconciliation and Restoration Council (SRRC), backed by Hussein Mohamed Farrah Aidid (son of the late warlord Mohamed Farrah Aidid), Mohamed Dhere, and others.
 Eventually the leadership of the SRRC and the TNG reconciled.